MEET FOXY BOP: COSPLAY GENIUS!

 As part of our Reynard City Patreon page, we offer a bunch of exclusive extras from just $1 per month.
 Now, thanks to our awesome Patreons, we have hit 10 backers, and so we thought we’d share a reward with everyone.
 Here is an exclusive gallery of AK Girl pictures by cosplay artist Foxy Bop, who we had the fortune of interviewing below.
 We want to say a massive thank you to Foxy Bop, who was super professional throughout both the interview and the shoot, and who we think did an awesome job!

 Our next target is $100 in monthly backing.
-We are currently at $32 and it is fab that people have supported us!
+We are currently at $73 and it is fab that people have supported us!
 This fund allows us to get more money to the artists, as well as allowing for sponsorship money to go into the running costs.
-Furthermore, when we hit that target we’ll have another extra reward to share with everyone!
+Furthermore we will commission more of these if we get more support!
 Be sure to visit our Patreon page for more information and to donate.

 Exclusive interview with Foxy Bop (conducted by Rob Turner)